STAY TUNED FOR THE OPENING OF THE 9TH ANNUAL INDIGENOUS VOICES AWARDS in early December 2025

-In 2025, the Indigenous Voices Awards English prizes will be administered by three co-chairs: SFU professors and literary scholars Deanna Reder (Cree-Métis) and Sophie McCall (settler) and poet and UBC professor Billy-Ray Belcourt (Cree).
+In 2025/2026 the Indigenous Voices Awards English prizes are administered by SFU professors and literary scholars Deanna Reder (Cree-Métis) and Sophie McCall (settler), and poet and UBC professor Billy-Ray Belcourt (Cree).
+This year’s jurors for the English prizes are to be announced.

-The IVAs co-chairs gratefully acknowledge support from Douglas & McIntyre for its donation of a portion of its sales of Richard Wagamese’s What Comes From Spirit and royalties from the republished version of Days of Augusta by Mary Augusta Tappage Evans.
+The Indigenous Voices Awards acknowledge generous support from the Canada Council for the Arts, Penguin Random House Canada, Scholastic Canada, and the Pamela Dillon & Family Gift Fund, In addition, the IVAs co-chairs gratefully acknowledge support from Douglas & McIntyre for its donation of a portion of its sales of Richard Wagamese’s What Comes From Spirit and royalties from the republished Days of Augusta, by Mary Augusta Tappage Evans.
+The co-chairs also thank the countless supporters who have donated to the IVAs crowd-sourced fund over the years.
+Further donations are always welcome and deeply appreciated: please visit IndigenousVoicesAwards.org for more information.

 Connect and Share: